 Conceptually, we build on the insights and techniques of the placebo variable literature (also called the negative control literature) \citep{miao2018identifying,deaner2018nonparametric,tchetgen2020introduction}, to answer a salient question about RDD, which is an extremely popular method in social science.
+Whereas that literature uses placebo variables to adjust for unobserved confounders of random treatments, we use placebo variables to adjust for sorting and strategic manipulation with possibly nonrandom treatment rules.
 To the best of our knowledge, our identification result appears to be novel and motivates a new estimation problem.
 For this new estimation problem, we propose and analyze what appears to be a novel variation of the widely used local linear RDD estimator \citep{fan_variable_1992}, and we derive bias-corrected inference \citep{calonico_robust_2014,calonico_regression_2019}.